 U.S. Court of Appeals Rules Extreme Obesity Not a Disability; What Small Business Owners Need to Know

-In the case Richardson v.
-Chicago Transit Authority,the plaintiff (former employee) filed under the federal employment anti-discrimination law with the EEOC (Equal Employment Opportunity Commission).
-An employee or applicant with a disability is covered under the federal employment anti-discrimination law.
-The law also prohibits discrimination based on sexual identity, sexual orientation, pregnancy, race, color, religion and genetic information.
+In Richardson v.
+Chicago Transit Authority, the plaintiff (former employee) filed under the federal employment anti-discrimination law with the EEOC (Equal Employment Opportunity Commission).
+The national employment anti-discrimination law covers an employee or applicant with a disability.
+The law also prohibits discrimination based on sexual identity, sexual orientation, pregnancy, race, color, religion, and genetic information.

-In order for an employee to prove an employer has discriminated against them due to a disability, the employee has to provide proof that they have a disability the employer knew about orthat the employer perceived they had a disability andthat they experienced discriminatory behavior on the job because of it.
-To succeed on an ADA claim under federal law, employees also have to prove they are qualified to perform the functions of the job with or without reasonable accommodations made by the employer.
+For an employee to prove an employer has discriminated against them due to a disability, the employee has to provide proof that they have a disability the employer knew about or that the employer perceived they had a disability and that they experienced discriminatory behavior on the job because of it.
+In addition, to succeed on an ADA claim under federal law, employees must prove they are qualified to perform the job functions with or without reasonable accommodations made by the employer.

 Richardson v.
 Chicago Transit Authority

 A recent court case, Richardson v.
-Chicago Transit Authority, heard before the U.S. Court of Appeals for the Seventh Circuit court found that obesity is not recognized under the ADA (Americans with Disabilities Act) unless it is caused by an underlying condition or a physiological disorder.
+Chicago Transit Authority, heard before the U.S. Court of Appeals for the Seventh Circuit court, found that obesity is not recognized under the ADA (Americans with Disabilities Act) unless caused by an underlying condition or a physiological disorder.

 In the case, the plaintiff, a bus operator for the Chicago Transit Authority, attempted to return to work on February 19th after an absence due to a flu virus.
-The CTA’s provider concluded that the driver was not fit to return citing uncontrolled hypertension, a weight of 400 pounds, and influenza.
+However, the CTA's provider concluded that the driver was not fit to return, citing uncontrolled hypertension, a weight of 400 pounds, and influenza.

 On April 9ththe bus driver was placed on Temporary Medical Disability, commonly referred to as "Area 605."
 The CTA describes 'Area 605' as an assignment given to eligible union employees who are found medically unfit to perform the essential duties of their jobs because of an injury or illness.

-In September of 2010 CTA’s third-party medical provider, Advanced Occupational Medicine Services (“AOMS”), found the employee to be physically fit to return to work.
-However, AOMS also cited that the driver must also clear safety requirements prior to operating a bus.
+In September of 201,0, CTA's third-party medical provider, Advanced Occupational Medicine Services ("AOMS"), found the employee physically fit to return to work.
+However, AOMS also cited that the driver must also clear safety requirements before operating a bus.

-To clear safety requirements with the Chicago Transit Authority, drivers must submit to a ‘special assessment’ conducted by bus instructors.
-To return to their jobs, drivers must perform all standard operating procedures on all six types of buses belonging to the Chicago Transit Authority.
+To clear safety requirements with the Chicago Transit Authority, drivers must submit to a 'special assessment' conducted by bus instructors.
+Then, to return to their jobs, drivers must perform all standard operating procedures on all six types of buses belonging to the Chicago Transit Authority.

-Instead of termination, the driver was placed back on temporary medical disability status so that he could work with a doctor to control his weight and hypertension.
-In October 2011, the driver was informed of his two-year inactive status, and could extend his inactive status for another year by submitting medical documentation.
+Instead of termination, the driver was placed back on temporary medical disability status to work with a doctor to control his weight and hypertension.
+In October 2011, the driver was informed of his two-year inactive status and could extend his inactive status for another year by submitting medical documentation.

-Since no documentation was submitted by the plaintiff, he was terminated by the CTA in February 2012.
+Since the plaintiff submitted no documentation, he was terminated by the CTA in February 2012.

 The plaintiff filed a discrimination suit after the EEOC issued a Right to Sue letter.